Meghan Markle’s Half-Sister Samantha Slammed For Tell-All Book, Called A ‘User’ And ‘Abusive’ By Own Mother

 “I was there [at the time] and right after Meghan was born, she moved out and never came back.
 I don’t know where she’s getting her information from.
 It’s jealousy and that’s about it.”

+Hey honey!
+Come follow my adventures on @_thetig ✨ It's fun, I promise.
+Happy weekend! xx MM #TheTig

-Despite claiming that she’s not using Meghan to gain popularity, Samantha recently changed her last name to Markle which did not sit well to the Suits actress.
-Fans lambasted the half-sister claiming that she is only capitalizing on Meghan’s name.
-Some even branded her as hypocrite for suddenly trying to share identity with the actress after her blunt remarks.
+Despite claiming that she’s not using Meghan to gain popularity, Samantha recently changed her last name to Markle, which did not sit well to the Suits actress’ supporters.
+Fans lambasted the half-sister, claiming that she is only capitalizing on Meghan’s name.
+Some even branded her as a hypocrite for suddenly trying to share identity with the actress after her blunt remarks.

 [Featured Image by Tommaso Boddi/Getty Images]